 Overview A value proposition is the customers perception of value.
 The value proposition = (All the customer achieved benefits) / (All the customer incurred costs) You need to understand both the customer and the competition.
 Your growth and survival in the marketplace requires helping your customers achieve a compelling value proposition.
 A value proposition is … Continue reading What is a value proposition?

-I observe major differences between public companies and successfully scaling start-ups.
-The two major things that strike me are: the startups have a far better understanding of the customer; and the startups are incredibly focused on having the right talent: talent in management, on the board, on the advisory board, as well as talented investors. … Continue reading Successfully scaling startups are different from public companies.
+I observe major differences between long established public companies and successfully scaling startups.
+The two major things that strike me are: the startups have an in depth understanding of the customer; and the startups are incredibly focused on having the right talent: talent in management, on the board, on the advisory board, as well as … Continue reading Successfully scaling startups are different from public companies.
+V2

 This article outlines a range seed or pre-seed fundraising pitches, depending upon the time available.
 Series A and subsequent funding pitches are not addressed The purpose of the pitch is to convince investors when you first meet them that they must learn more about you, and your company.
 Investors will not write a check based … Continue reading What are the different kinds of startup pitches?